port-labs/port-docs/docs/security/security.md

 ### Open source integrations

-Port provides a variety of open source integration for different use cases, such as the K8s exporter and Port agent.
+Port provides a variety of open source integrations for different use cases, such as the K8s exporter and Port agent.
 These integrations are completely open source and you have the option to view the source code on GitHub.
-In addition, these integrations are fully customizable and are deployed on your premise, so they do not require opening inbound network connectivity to your infrastructure or providing any secrets or credentials to Port.
+In addition, these integrations are fully customizable and are deployed on your premises, so they do not require opening inbound network connectivity to your infrastructure or providing any secrets or credentials to Port.

 ### Ocean framework integrations